nightscout/AndroidAPS/README-Combo.md

   (e.g. bolusing from the pump and then immediately bolusing from AAPS).
 - If a TBR is set on the pump, AAPS will cancel it.
-This is because it's not possible to determine the start point of a TBR until it is finished or was cancelled at which point a record in the pumps history is created.
+This is because it's not possible to determine the start point of a TBR until it is finished or was cancelled at which point a record in the pump's history is created.
 Before that, there is none and it's simply not possible to determine the TBRs influence on IOB.
 Set TBR using AAPS instead.
 - It's currently not possible to set the time and date on the pump (only reading the time - but not the date - is supported raises a warning in AAPS to update the pump clock manually).